Harsh weather, floods challenge U.S. holiday travelers

 Williams hopes to be home before the tornadoes hit.

-On Saturday, rain and thunderstorms are expected to begin an onslaught from the Texas panhandle through the Ohio Valley, with damaging winds and flooding likely in some areas, according to the National Weather Service.
+On Saturday, rain and thunderstorms begin the onslaught from the Texas panhandle through the Ohio Valley, with damaging winds and flooding likely in some areas, according to the National Weather Service.

-Further south along the East Coast, where temperatures could reach record highs of 60 to 70 Fahrenheit (16 to 21 Celsius) over the weekend, travelers would do well to get in most of their road time before a cold front hits the region on Sunday evening, according to Accuweather.com.
+Further south along the East Coast, where temperatures could reach record highs of 60 to 70 degrees Fahrenheit (16-21 C) over the weekend, travelers would do well to get in most of their road time before a cold front hits the region on Sunday evening, according to Accuweather.com.

 Downpours and high winds are then expected to pummel states from Georgia to New York with icy conditions forecast in northern New England, making for poor travel conditions there late Sunday and Monday.